-It’s a wonderful cold weather dish, sure to warm you from the inside out.
-This is based on my Mom’s recipe, adjusted to lower the fat content!
+It's fragrant and hearty, and sure to warm you from the inside out.
+The following recipe is based on my Mom's version, adjusted to lower the fat content! :)

 - 2 c. organic Swiss Chard, sliced into thin strips

 - ¼ c. organic Cilantro, chopped